courselabs/kubernetes/labs/pods/README.md

 Pods are an abstraction over containers.
 They monitor the container and if it exits the Pod restarts, creating a new container to keep your app running.
 This is the first layer of high-availability Kubernetes provides.

-You can see this in action - force the container in the sleep Pod to exit, and look at the details of the Pod to see what happens next.
+You can see this in action with a badly-configured app, where the container keeps exiting.
+Write a Pod spec to run a container from the Docker Hub image `courselabs/bad-sleep`.
+Deploy your spec and watch the Pod - what happens after about 30 seconds?
+And after a couple of minutes?

-What happens if you keep forcing the container to exit?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).